Family Support Services

 As Family Assessment Specialists, we provide a welcoming relationship to youth and families as they explore their interest in NCSS services.
 Within the relationship we offer assessment, information, referral and support.
 We act as intake clinicians and orient youth and families to services within NCSS as well as the larger community.
 We collaborate with families and community partners to deliver the best support available and often attend school meetings.
 We work with families to identify the best services and supports and remain a supportive connection until the most appropriate service is identified and begins.
 We are up to date on all new and exciting programming within the division, which allows us to provide the best and most informed support to our families.
 If you are unsure if NCSS services are right for you, give us a call and we'll talk it through.

-New Connections offers 24-hour support to families with children experiencing a behavioral crisis or who are at risk of, or currently a runaway.
-Emergency family mediation, planning for stability and de-escalation support is offered.
-Emergency respite may be offered based on need.
+New Connections offers 24-hour support to families with children experiencing a behavioral crisis Emergency family mediation, planning for stability and de-escalation support is offered.
+Emergency respite may be offered based on need and availablity.
 Please contact our crisis line to access this support: (802) 524-6554.

 The Family Support team provides support to caregivers around safe and effective parenting, case coordination and resources.
 Family Support Specialist may also provide support to children and adolescents in the home setting or in the community.
 Services are intended to provide support for families where safety is a concern, where children or adolescents display emotional or behavioral problems, or where extra support is indicated.
 Families with identified high risk factors are prioritized.